wilkens-teaching/info3350-f23/README.md

 ### Waitlist and prerequisites

 The course is currently full, but the waitlist on [Student Center](https://studentcenter.cornell.edu) is open.
+If you are on the waitlist, please do attend lectures and section meetings while you wait for a PIN.
+It is otherwise almost impossible to catch up if you're admitted at the end of the add period.

-Note that you must have completed [INFO 2950](https://classes.cornell.edu/browse/roster/FA23/class/INFO/2950) (Introduction to Data Science) or equivalent to enroll in the class.
+**Note that you must have completed [INFO 2950](https://classes.cornell.edu/browse/roster/FA23/class/INFO/2950) (Introduction to Data Science) or equivalent to enroll in the class**.

 ### Summary